rvlampert/linear-regression/README.md

 ## Objective

-Train a machine learning model capable of classifying whether the individual is obese from a given size and weight, using linear regression.
+Train a machine learning model capable of classifying whether the individual cancer is malignant or benign using linear regression.

 ## Dataset